-BELGIUM – Ghent, December 21, 2021 – Indigo Diabetes N.V. (‘Indigo’ or the ‘Company’), a pioneering developer of medical solutions using nanophotonics, today provides an update on recent and ongoing business activities.
+BELGIUM – Ghent, 4 January 2023 – Indigo Diabetes N.V. (‘Indigo’ or the ‘Company’), a pioneering developer of Continuous Metabolite Monitoring (CMM™) devices utilising proprietary nanophotonics technology, today provides an update on recent and ongoing business activities.

 Clinical study progress

-Dr Danaë Delbeke, CEO, Inventor and Co-founder of Indigo Diabetes, commented: “I am very proud of the significant progress made by our multidisciplinary team at Indigo to develop our CMM sensor in 2021.
-We are looking forward to sharing the full GLOW trial data when it is available next year as we continue to work towards our mission of providing an innovative, accurate and convenient monitoring solution to light up the life of millions of people living with diabetes.”
+Dr. Danaë Delbeke, CEO, Inventor and Co-founder of Indigo Diabetes, commented: “2022 was a great year for the team at Indigo where we achieved a number of key milestones including the enrollment of the first participant in the SHINE trial and establishing our presence in the US.
+We look forward to the year ahead where we continue to work towards our mission to provide an innovative, accurate and convenient monitoring solution to light up the life of millions of people living with diabetes.”